 Event Planning Guide

-While the Lottery Events page explains quickly the steps to organizing an event, below is a guide that provides more details on organizing events for the Graduate Student Programming Board.
+Below is a guide that provides details on organizing events for the Graduate Student Programming Board.
 This is just to help you get started.
-If you have comments, suggestions, or questions, please e-mail the co-chairs.
+If you have comments, suggestions, or questions, please e-mail the coordinators.

-The goal of the GSPB to increase interaction between students from different departments or living in different residences, and to increase participation of off-campus graduate students.
+The goal of the GSPB is to increase interaction between students from different departments or living in different residences, and to increase participation of off-campus graduate students in social events.
 Therefore, events that accomplish these goals are preferred.
-That being said, GSPB sponsors a wide variety of different events.
-Examples include brunches, going to the movies, and interdepartmental lunches.
-For more ideas, go to the page Sample Events.
+That being said, GSPB sponsors a wide variety of events.
+Examples include game nights, going to the movies, and interdepartmental lunches or dinners.
+For more ideas, go to the page Event Ideas.
 However, the GSPB cannot sponsor events that pose a significant risk to bodily harm (for example skydiving, trips to a gun range or paintball).

 2. Proposing an Event

-Before you can organize an event, the event must be approved at a weekly GSPB meetings.
+Before you can organize an event, the event must be approved at a weekly GSPB meetings or via email (firstname.lastname@example.org).
 The current meeting times are posted on the GSPB website.
-If you are unable to attend the meeting, please email the co-chairs to arrange an alternative method.
-At the meeting you must be able to answer the following questions:
+At the meeting, you will be asked the following questions about your proposed event:

 - What is the name of the event?

-- If it is off campus, how are you getting to the event? (carpool, public transportation, …)
+- If it is off campus, how are you planning on getting to there? (carpool, public transportation, etc…)

-- How much does it cost?
+- How much will it cost?
 You only need to provide a rough budget.
+Note that our budget limits us to $150/event.

 - Are you receiving funding from other organizations?
 If so, how much?